mjbots/moteus/docs/reference.md

 The allowable values are a subset of the top level modes.

 * 0 - "stopped" - the driver is disengaged
+* 10 - "decelerate to 0 velocity and hold position"
 * 12 - "zero velocity"
 * 15 - "brake"

+For mode 10, `servo.default_velocity_limit` and
+`servo.default_accel_limit` are used to control the deceleration profile to zero speed.
+The default PID gains are used.
+The only limit on torque when in this timeout mode is `servo.max_current_A`.

 ## `aux[12].pins.X.mode` ##